flaschmurphy/sdc/project1_writeup_crmurphy.md

  1. **Convert to Grayscale**

  Converting the image to grayscale removes all color which makes later steps in the pipeline easier.
-For example, instead of being concerned with both white and yellow lane lines, in grayscale we only need to consider shades from white to black.
-Converting is a simple line of code to call the `cv2.cvtColor(img, cv2.COLOR_RGB2GRAY)` api from OpenCV.
+Instead of being concerned with both white and yellow lane lines, in grayscale we only need to consider shades from white to black.
+ The conversion is a single line of code calling the `cv2.cvtColor(img, cv2.COLOR_RGB2GRAY)` api from OpenCV.

  2. **Apply Gaussian Blur**

- Applying Gaussian smoothing has the affect of reducing noise from the image while leaving the signal data intact.
+ Applying Gaussian smoothing reduces noise from the image while leaving the signal data intact.
 This is required in particular for Canny Edge detection.

  3. **Apply Canny Edge Detection**

- Canny filtering look at the areas in the image where the rate of change between points is high.
+ Canny filtering finds the areas in the image where the rate of change between points is high.
 It outputs an image of dots that represent the edges of objects in scenes.

  4. **Crop the image**

- The nest step is to crop the image to an area where we can reasonably expect to find lane lines.
+ The next step is to crop the image to an area where we can reasonably expect to find lane lines.
 The simple representation is a triangle that covers the entirety of the bottom of the image and extends upwards to the middle.